Jack-Brown12/RhythmHaxx/README.md

 8. **Output:**
    Returns the route as a list of GPS coordinates in WGS84 format.

-   'Created by Andrii Bessarab, Adam Turaj, Jason Liang, and Jack Brown'
+   `Created by Andrii Bessarab, Adam Turaj, Jason Liang, and Jack Brown`